edwardhuh/standard_workflow/README.md

 to ensure that the package runs with the command line interface.

 ## Chapter 2: Testing
+** Note: I actually was unable to get `nox` to work properly.
+I would need to come back to the whole testing ordeal.
+(Updated: 10/28/2020)
 ### __init__.py
 Creating this empty folder serves to declare the test suite as a package.
 This is not necessary, but mirroring the source layout seems to serve multiple benefits that will have to be explored further at a later date.